1. What is invasive lobular breast cancer?

 Breast cancer starts when cells in the breast begin to divide and grow in an abnormal way.

 Invasive lobular breast cancer can be difficult to diagnose if there are no obvious symptoms.
-In some women it’s found during routine breast screening before any symptoms are noticed.

 Sometimes more than one area of invasive lobular cancer is found in the same breast.